Gasoline and Oil Inspection and Regulation.

 § 119‑18.
 Inspection tax and distribution of the tax proceeds.

-(a) Tax.
-An inspection tax of one fourth of one cent (1/4 of 1’) per gallon is levied upon all of the fuel listed in this subsection regardless of whether the fuel is exempt from the per‑gallon excise tax imposed by Article 36C or 36D of Chapter 105 of the General Statutes.
-The inspection tax on motor fuel is due and payable to the Secretary of Revenue at the same time that the per gallon excise tax on motor fuel is due and payable under Article 36C of Chapter 105 of the General Statutes.
-The inspection tax on alternative fuel is due and payable to the Secretary of Revenue at the same time that the excise tax on alternative fuel is due and payable under Article 36D of Chapter 105 of the General Statutes.
+(a) Tax. ‑ An inspection tax of one fourth of one cent (1/4 of 1¢) per gallon is levied upon all of the fuel listed in this subsection regardless of whether the fuel is exempt from the per‑gallon excise tax imposed by Article 36C or 36D of Chapter 105 of the General Statutes.
+The inspection tax on motor fuel is due and payable to the Secretary of Revenue on the date the per gallon excise tax on motor fuel is due and payable under Article 36C of Chapter 105 of the General Statutes.
+The inspection tax on alternative fuel is due and payable to the Secretary of Revenue on the date the excise tax on alternative fuel is due and payable under Article 36D of Chapter 105 of the General Statutes.
 The inspection tax on kerosene is payable monthly to the Secretary by a supplier that is licensed under Part 2 of Article 36C of Chapter 105 of the General Statutes and by a kerosene supplier.
-A monthly report is due on the same date as a monthly return due under G.S.
+A monthly report is due on the date a monthly return is due under G.S.
 105‑449.90 and applies to kerosene sold during the preceding month by a supplier licensed under that Part and to kerosene received during the preceding month by a kerosene supplier.
 A kerosene terminal operator must file a return in accordance with the provisions of G.S.
 105‑449.90.
+The inspection tax on jet fuel and aviation gasoline is payable as specified by the Secretary of Revenue.
+A return must be in the form prescribed by, and contain information required by, the Secretary.

 (1) Motor fuel.